GOALS

 Documentation that describes how data sources inform institutional efforts

-The ability to adapt once the need is shown is essential to facilitate enterprise-wide web accessibility.
+The ability to adapt once the need is shown is essential to facilitate institution-wide web accessibility.
 Sometimes documenting how data sources will inform efforts is all that can be demonstrated until cycles of monitoring begin.

 Acknowledgments